ronnief1/Fast/README.md

 ## Linear probing

-Once you have your fine-tuned model, navigate into linear_probing and set up a new virtual environment there.
+Once you have your fine-tuned model, navigate into linear_probing/ and set up a new virtual environment there.
 Then install requirements.txt.

 Then you can run one of the .sh scripts based on which model you have.